-In addition to camping on public lands, there are a number of membership clubs that may also allow you to camp for free.
+In addition to camping on public lands, there are a number of membership clubs that may also allow you to camp.
 One such club is Harvest Hosts.
-Harvest Hosts is a membership program that allows those with self-contained RVs to enjoy free overnight camping at __ different locations across the country for one low yearly price.
+Harvest Hosts is a membership program that allows those with self-contained RVs to enjoy overnight camping at __ different locations across the country for one low yearly price.
 These locations include farms, vineyards, museums, breweries, and so much more.

 3. Join membership clubs

 If you do decide to stay in a campground instead of camping with no camping fees, there are a number of membership clubs you can join to further save costs.
 These include Passport America, Thousand Trails, Good Sam Club, Escapees RV Club, Happy Camper, and FMCA (Family Motor Coach Association).
 These each have an upfront price but allow campers to save a percentage of the cost of overnight campground accommodations, among other benefits.
 Passport America in particular allows campers to save fifty percent of the campsite costs in some cases.
 Be sure to do your own research to decide which of these clubs is best for you and your budget, and then camp mostly at those destinations to save money on your RV vacations.

 Enjoying local activities, such as museums, amusement parks, national parks, and more, is all part of the RVing fun.
 However, if you are staying at a campground, you can also enjoy a number of campground activities, saving lots of money in the long run.
 These activities range from swimming to game rooms, game nights, movie nights, and more.
 When checking into your campground, be sure to request an activities schedule if one is not provided.